CUC eNews: August 25, 2020 – Issue 119

 Rev. Diane Rollert has served the Unitarian Church of Montreal since 2006.
 Growing up in a non-practicing Jewish family, she came to Unitarianism as a young adult, serving as a religious educator for many years and on the board of her congregation before ultimately deciding she felt a calling to ministry.

 Diane values the opportunities ministry offers to be with people during transitions and milestones and support them during challenging times, as well as watching people support each other.
-Although the Covid-19 pandemic has presented some new challenges in the physical distancing it’s required, she’s also appreciated how the community has connected in other ways.
+Although the Covid-19 pandemic presented some new challenges in the physical distancing it’s required, she’s also appreciated how the community has connected in other ways.
+With the congregation offering multi platform services since March, she’s found it exciting to gather in person and online at the same time.

 “It amazes me how strong the congregation has been, everyone looking out for everyone else and making sure that everyone’s okay,” she says.
 “The congregation just went right into action, making sure that everyone was safe, that those who were alone got people to talk to and support.
 It’s been a time of serving but also following the congregation as much as they’re following me.”